Battle of Komaki and Nagakute: Hidetsugu's defeat

+Yasumasa and Yasutaka launch a surprise attack against unprepared Hidetsugu, where they inflicted heavy losses to Hidetsugu army.
+However, Yasumasa and Yasutaka advance were held back by reinforcement forces led by Hori Hidemasa, thus they retreat from the battle.

 Battle of Hakusanmori

 At the time that Ikeda Tsuneoki was attacking Iwasaki Castle, Hidetsugu, Hidemasa and Nagayoshi moved their forces to Hakusanmori (the modern-day cities of Owariasahi, Nagakute) to rest their forces, but Tokugawa forces were closing in on them.
-Later, Hidetsugu forces were ambushed bu Ōsuga Yasutaka and Sakakibara Yasumasa.
+Later, Hidetsugu forces were ambushed by Ōsuga Yasutaka and Sakakibara Yasumasa.
 Hidetsugu's forces were pretty much destroyed by Tokugawa's surprise attack.
 Hidetsugu himself was knocked from his horse, but was able to get another horse and escape.
 It was at this battle that many members of the Kinoshita family (including Sukehisa, the father of Hideyoshi's wife, Nene) died.